Manisso/fsociety/README.md

 # fsociety Hacking Tools Pack – A Penetration Testing Framework
 A Penetration Testing Framework , you will have evry script that a hacker needs
+# Fsociety Contains All Tools Used In Mr Robot Series
 ![alt tag](http://nikolaskama.me/content/images/2016/07/mr-robot-1.gif)
 # Menu
 + Information Gathering